deadtrickster/prometheus.erl/doc/prometheus_text_format.md

 Equivalent to [`format(default)`](#format-1).

-Format `default` registry using the latest text format.
+Formats `default` registry using the latest text format.

 <a name="format-1"></a>